SilasStokes/pymessage_gpt_bot/README.md

 # iMessage Chat Bot - Powered by ChatGPT

-iMessage Chat Bot is a library / CLI to automate conversations via text.
-Use it as a funny tool to annoy friends, or something useful such as a personalized messaging system to inform your loved ones you are not available to chat.
+iMessage Chat Bot is a MacOS application that plugs the power of modern LLM's into iMessage.Use it as a funny tool to annoy friends, or something useful such as a personalized messaging system to inform your loved ones you are not available to chat.
 The chat bot uses *your* number to send the automated responses, simplifying the experience of automating and interacting with texts.
+You can use it a python script or install the app from releases.

 ## Usage
+The distributable app is a MacOS menubar app that will let you start and stop the chatbot running in the background.
 The chat bot utilizes a `json` file to help configure the settings and behavior when running the program.
 An example format for the
 `config.json` can be found [here](./configs/example-config.json).
 Below is also a rundown of each of the sections and explanation of their purpose.